Obtaining A Small Claims Default Judgment

 Overview

-A “default judgment” is a money judgment that is entered against someone who fails to defend himself in a court case brought against him.
+A “default judgment” is a money judgment that is entered against someone who does not defend themselves in a case brought against them.

-To download a flowchart that shows how a small claims case moves through the court – and situations where a default judgment might be entered – click on one of the file names below:
+Download the flowchart that shows how a small claims case moves through the court – and situations where a default judgment might be entered – by clicking on one of the file names below:

 Flowchart – Overview of the Small Claims Process